jortsmoder/wikiofdark.art/docs/index.md

 #### Dangerous Darth Method
-This is a subtype of "waist training".
+This is a subtype of "waist training" but for underbust.

 This method, labelled dangerous, by darth, involves following practices that are actively reccomended against in the FtM community when binding. may cause pain, costochondritis, cracked or fractured ribs, reduced lung capacity, lung or kidney damage from floating ribs etc.